It’s one thing to dream of helping affluent clients buy and sell beautiful up-market homes. But how do you actually become a luxury real estate agent?

 1. Adopt a Fancy Hobby

 The best way to meet high-net-worth clients is by doing something you already enjoy.
-This can be as easy as joining your local antique car group, attending a few fine art shows or wine tastings, or finding a local polo club.
+This can be as easy as joining a local antique car group, attending a few fine art shows, sipping your way through wine tastings, or finding a local polo club.

-Before you jump in: I cannot stress this enough, nobody likes a poser—so start with a hobby you actually enjoy, or at least find interesting.
+But—and I cannot stress this enough—start with a hobby you actually enjoy or at least find interesting.
+No one likes a poser.

 2. Make Luxury Part of Your Personal Brand

-A key step to breaking into the luxury market is to make sure all your marketing materials, including your business cards, website, advertising, and social media look both cohesive and sophisticated.
+A key step to breaking into the luxury market is to make sure all your marketing materials—including your business cards, website, advertising, and social media—are cohesive and sophisticated.

 Attract the attention of high-end homebuyers by showing them the best of the luxury lifestyle in your farm area.
 Marketing the luxury lifestyle is easier than ever before with social media as the perfect place to “fake it until you make it.”
 It won’t cost you a lot of money to feature and discuss high-end restaurants, gallery openings, or golf tournaments on your social media accounts.